 It is a poorly guarded secret that North Korean leader Kim Jong-Il is visiting China.
 The trip comes as relations between North and South Korea are tense and the North's economy is in tatters.
 NPR's Anthony Kuhn has more from Beijing.

-Mr. DANIEL PINKSTON (Analyst, International Crisis Group): I know the Chinese have put a lot of work into making a six party talks meeting take place, but of course the Cheonan incident is lurking in the background.
+DANIEL PINKSTON: I know the Chinese have put a lot of work into making a six party talks meeting take place, but of course the Cheonan incident is lurking in the background.
 And until the South Koreans finish their investigation and feel like sitting down, I think it's going to take a little bit of time.

 KUHN: Many observers are looking to see whether Kim Jong-Il brought his son and heir-apparent Kim Jong-Un along on the trip.
 Lu Chao, director of the Borders Studies Institute at the Liaoning Provincial Academy of Social Sciences, says that in any event China can't appear to be meddling in its neighbors' domestic politics.

-Mr. LU CHAO (Liaoning Provincial Academy of Social Sciences): (Through translator) China cannot interfere in the selection of a successor.
+LU CHAO: (Through translator) China cannot interfere in the selection of a successor.
 If the North Koreans have selected a successor and they inform China of it, then that's normal.
 But as for talk of the North Koreans seeking China's opinion and assistance, I think that's impossible.